JellyJoe198/Halva-Recipe/README.md

 Step 1: The sugar solution should be oversaturated to enable good crystallization later.
 Do not cover the sugar water, as the drips make it heat unevenly.
 Step 5a: If the tahini is too cold it won't mix into the sugar as well.
 This is why you can't add more tahini after you've already started mixing.
 Step 5b: Some oiliness can be good, but if there seems to be too much excess oil you can pour it off or absorb with a paper towel.
+General: larger batches make more consistent results, but require more time to cool and mix properly, e.g. a triple batch takes about 2 hours.

 #### Troubleshooting
 Too much water, the product will be less held together.